RubberDuckCollector/quizlet-write/README.md

     - [ ] for the progress through the quiz, make a progress bar
         - increment the bar when the progress is divisible by a certain number, which corresponds to a pre-mapped version of the progress bar
         - store the progress bar stages in a separate file and import them in `main.py`
+- [x] make it so the key in the PDF graph is shown to the left of the plot instead of the right

 ## Next features/TODO